eledon/Practical-ML/Gas Consumption Forecasting with Time Series Models/README.md

 ## 🧭 Overview

-This project analyzes and forecasts **monthly residential gas consumption in California** using real-world data.
-It demonstrates the power of time series analysis by applying ARIMA, SARIMA, and ETS models, with diagnostic testing and model comparison to ensure robust and interpretable forecasts.
+This project forecasts **monthly residential gas consumption in California** using time series models.
+It compares the performance of ARIMA, SARIMA, and ETS models and includes thorough diagnostics and residual analysis.

-I created this project to:
-- Apply rigorous time series forecasting techniques.
-- Work with a real dataset from a trusted source.
-- Showcase my data science skills in a practical and interpretable way.

 ---